-Although some couples have come up with creative ways to ask for gifts, money, or charitable donations on their wedding invitations, the truth of the matter is that doing so is rude.
-Wedding gifts of any kind should never be mentioned on an invitation or even sent with the invitation; to do so implies that a guest is required to give you a present.
-A wedding invitation should simply convey that you would like someone to be there at a very special occasion.
+Proper etiquette says that wedding gifts of any kind should never be mentioned on an invitation or even sent with the invitation.
+To do so implies that a guest is required to give you a present.
+A wedding invitation should simply convey that you would like someone to be at your very special occasion.

 Your bridal party, close friends, and immediate family will likely know where you are registered.
 They can also be prepared to inform your guests that the happy couple is saving up for a house, the honeymoon, or something similar.
 Many guests will already know to ask these key people for your registry information.
 Usually, if you are close enough to have someone in your wedding party, then you can be honest with them about your hopes for money over wedding gifts.